Storm Amy brings weather warnings to entire island of Ireland

 Along the coast, there is also a Status Red Storm warning from Loop Head to Rossan Point to Fair Head between 2pm and 8pm on Friday.

+These are a wind warning for Dublin, Louth and Wicklow between 6am and noon, a combined wind and rain warning for Donegal, Leitrim and Sligo between midnight and noon, and a wind warning for Clare, Kerry, Galway and Mayo also between midnight and noon

-In Northern Ireland, a Yellow wind warning is in place for the entire region between 4pm on Friday and 6am on Saturday.
+In Northern Ireland, a Yellow wind warning is in place for the entire region between 2pm on Friday and midday on Saturday.

 The UK Met Office said Storm Amy is expected to bring a spell of strong winds to Northern Ireland during Friday and Friday night.